buildkite/agent/README.md

 ```

 You'll obviously want to edit it to match your own build configuration.
 You should already have something like this in your
 existing build scripts on Buildbox.
-Once you've created this file, commit it to your source control.
-Next, edit your
+Once you've created this file, commit it to your source control and push.
+Next, go to your
-project on Buildbox add the path to your new build script to the "Script Path" field (here we used `scripts/buildbox.sh`).
+Project Settings on Buildbox add the path to your new build script to the "Script Path" field (here we used `scripts/buildbox.sh`).

 Now you can install the new agent and trigger some builds.